OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Style_Mechanics.md

 - Must execute required style immediately before

 ### Special Requirements

+**Game Rule Summary**: Some styles have additional requirements beyond positioning and chains.
+Certain styles only work with specific weapon types, others require you to be stealthed, and all styles require a minimum specialization level to learn and use.

 #### Weapon Type
 - Style may require specific weapon type